Form submission failed!

 We digitized and modified the lettering.
 The paint roller texture became the core of the visual identity.
 This metaphorical technique creates the effect of an inscription hand-drawn by a writer or street artist.

 Now we put everything together: the lettering, the texture, and the bright colors.
 The result is a logo that can be easily transformed, depending on the number of characters in the city name, by changing the size of the panel.
-Next, we create an abbreviated logo and an English-language version.
+Next, we create an abbreviated logo.
 Voilà: we’ve made a recognizable, vivid, and unique logo!

 The fest already had its own rich accent color.
 We perfected it a bit, to make sure that it looks great both in print and in digital format, and also added a calm complementary color.